Briefpoint

 • Internal processes

-The goal is simple: take repetitive, non-legal tasks off the lawyers’ plates so they can focus on actual legal work.
-Legal ops help legal teams work more efficiently, make better decisions, and stay on top of deadlines and legal spend.
+The goal is to take repetitive, non-legal tasks off the lawyers’ plates so they can focus on actual legal work.
+Legal ops helps teams work more efficiently, make better decisions, and stay on top of deadlines, legal spend, and department performance.

-This area has grown into its own field, with professionals dedicated to improving how legal departments function.
-They handle strategy, process improvement, financial oversight, and technology adoption—to make sure everything runs smoothly behind the scenes.
+This area has grown into its own field, with legal operations professionals focused on improving how legal departments function.
+They often handle strategy, process improvement, financial oversight, vendor management, and technology adoption.

 Legal operations software is built to support the day-to-day work of legal departments.
 It helps manage contracts, budgets, vendors, legal spend, documents, eSignatures, compliance tasks, and more without relying on spreadsheets or outdated systems.

 As client demands increase, legal teams are expected to deliver faster results with fewer resources.
-Legal operations software makes that possible by improving how legal work is organized, tracked, and delivered.
+Legal operations software helps by improving how legal work is organized, tracked, and delivered.

-It’s also great for reporting.
-Legal ops tools can show how much you’re spending, which vendors are performing well, and where bottlenecks are slowing you down.
-In short, it turns legal departments into more efficient, business-focused teams.
+It’s also useful for reporting.
+Legal ops tools can show how much you’re spending, which vendors are performing well, and where delays are slowing work down.
+Essentially, this software helps legal departments run with more structure, better visibility, and less repetitive admin work.

 With all this in mind, let’s take a look at some of the best tools for legal operations teams and corporate legal departments.